anupam2005/AzureCertificationPrep/README.md

 **Azure Cost Management** is a part of the Azure portal that can visualize your current and future costs.
 It also includes tools for financial governance to make sure you don't get unexpected costs from incorrect use of Azure resources.

+The **Cost Management tool** in Azure is our central tool for managing our cloud spend in an **automated fashion**.
+Using the Cost Management tool, we can do things like **create billing alerts to alarm us when our cloud spend exceeds a specified threshold**.

 The factors that influence the **price** of a service on Azure are *resource size, resource location, and the bandwidth* being used.
 How much you use a resource or the age of it do not influence the price.

 The only way to **combine Azure subscriptions** is to open a support case with Microsoft.